Apollo

 When is the best time to go campervanning in Christchurch and the South Island?

 The most popular season to visit the South Island is summer (Dec-Feb) when balmy days make outdoor adventures a dream.
-However, the warmer months also attract the thickest crowds, so rental and campsite availability dry up and prices soar.
+However, the warmer months also attract the biggest crowds, so hire and campsite availability dry up and prices soar.

-Autumn (Mar-May) is an awesome time to visit, although it gets a tad chilly towards the end of the season—remember to rug up.
-March has the most favourable weather, while April and May see the fall foliage bring a kaleidoscope of colour to the Central Otago region.
+Autumn (Mar-May) is a brilliant time to visit, although it gets a tad chilly towards the end of the season—remember to wrap up warm.
+March has the most favourable weather, while April and May see the autumn colours bring a kaleidoscope of colour to the Central Otago region.

-• Christchurch average highs and lows in winter: around 12°C / 0°C
+• Christchurch average highs and lows in winter: around 11°C / 3°C

 Spring sees the South Island bloom.
-Gorgeous gardens in Christchurch, Otago, Dunedin, and Alexandra delight the horticulturist at heart.
+Gorgeous gardens in Christchurch, Otago, Dunedin, and Alexandra delight keen gardeners.
 A thick layer of snow still smothers the Southern Alps, and the ski season doesn’t stop until mid-October.
-Thicker crowds (and higher prices) return around mid-November.
+Bigger crowds (and higher prices) return around mid-November.

 The South Island hosts a plethora of exciting festivals and events, primarily in the warmer months.